spikeekips/mitum-doc/readthedocs/docs/contest/index.rst

 Contest: ISAAC+ Consensus Simulator
 ============================================================

-There are huge amount of documentations for various kind of consensus protocol and also there are lots of implementations for helping to understand it's mechanism.
+There are huge amounts of documentations for various kind of consensus protocol and also there are lots of implementations for helping to understand its mechanism.
 Contest is the implementation for simulating the detailed mechanism of ISAAC+.